 10. Setting the Bases for Turning Vanilla into a Global Commodity

 It is often repeated that a single person has been responsible for turning the Vanilla vine from a sterile plant into a global commodity worth 1.26 billion dollars today [1].
-In reality the history of how Vanilla came to conquer the world is a story in which an extensive network of many hands played parts, each step becoming the foundation for the next (Table 1).
-From the gardeners that patiently cultivated the plants, to the ship captains that carried them in their boats, from the administrators who made conscious decisions with the nation and colonies in mind, to the naturalists that executed these decisively for the good of the people, from artists, and farmers to explorers, the curious, the stubborn and the motivated, countless people shaped the history of V. planifolia.
+In reality, the history of how Vanilla came to conquer the world is a story in which an extensive network of many hands played parts, each step becoming the foundation for the next (Table 1).
+From the gardeners who patiently cultivated the plants, to the ship captains who carried them in their boats, from the administrators who made conscious decisions with the nation and colonies in mind, to the naturalists that executed these decisively for the good of the people, from artists, and farmers to explorers, the curious, the stubborn and the motivated, countless people shaped the history of V. planifolia.
 Those who worked decisively and persistently in laying the foundations for Vanilla culture into what it is today are listed hereafter.

 Charles François Antoine Morren (1807–1858).
-Belgian naturalist, known especially for his work as anatomist, botanist and horticulturist while occupying the botany chair and being director of the Jardin Botanique de l’Université de Liège.
+Belgian naturalist, known especially for his work as anatomist, botanist, and horticulturist while occupying the botany chair and being director of the Jardin Botanique de l’Université de Liège.
 A prolific experimental botanist, in 1836 Morren became the first person on record to artificially pollinate Vanilla.
-His method soon became known globally revolutionizing Vanilla production.
-Techniques that put the method into practice were spread by different people in the tropical colonies of The Netherlands and France becoming the precursors to the world’s current commercial production.
+His method soon became known globally, revolutionizing Vanilla production.
+Techniques that put the method into practice were spread by different people in the tropical colonies of The Netherlands and Franc and became the precursors to the world’s current commercial production.
 The grave of Charles and Edouard Morren is located at the Robermont Cemetery in Liège, Belgium.
 A memorial, with a bust and original elements of his work on Vanilla, can be found at the herbarium of the University of Liège.
 A display case of his work can be found at the old Botanical Garden in the city center.

 Edmond Albius (ca. 1829–1880).
 Creole slave from Réunion island.
-As a teenager, he figured out a practical technique for hand-pollinating Vanilla flowers which he taught farmers across the island.
-Thanks to him commercial exploitation of Vanilla overtook Réunion at a time that the island was in need of new agricultural products.
-A monument dedicated to his influential development of Vanilla culture in Réunion has been placed on the Pierre Mendes avenue in Sainte Suzanne, Réunion.
+As a teenager, he figured out a practical technique for hand-pollinating Vanilla flowers, which he taught to farmers across the island.
+Thanks to him, commercial exploitation of Vanilla overtook Réunion at a time that the island was in need of new agricultural products.
+A monument dedicated to his influential development of Vanilla culture in Réunion has been placed on Pierre Mendes Avenue in Sainte Suzanne, Réunion.
 Another, more informal, memorial is found at the entrance of the Bellier-Beaumont farm in Bellevue, Sainte Suzanne.
 Edmond has become an important socio-cultural icon, a symbol of the fight for emancipation.

 Georges Guerrard–Samuel Perrottet (1793–1870).
-A Swiss-French naturalist employed as agricultural botanist for the French government, collecting close to 10,000 plant specimens.
+A Swiss-French naturalist employed as an agricultural botanist for the French government, collecting close to 10,000 plant specimens.
 Perrottet was instrumental in the introduction and development of new and interesting agricultural crops in the colonies, including Réunion, where he introduced Vanilla from Cayenne in 1819.
-In 1839, he visited the island again, spending four months touring its farms per request of the governor, giving advice to those who would show the desire to cultivate mulberry trees and engage in the silk industry.
-Among others, during that time he also provided growers the necessary information to attempt artificial pollination of Vanilla.
+In 1839, he visited the island again, spending four months touring its farms as per the request of the governor, giving advice to those who showed the desire to cultivate mulberry trees and engage in the silk industry.
+Among others, during that time, he also provided growers the necessary information to attempt artificial pollination of Vanilla.
 The genus Perrottetia Kunth is named in his honor.
 Perrottet’s grave and memorial can be found at the Jardin Botanique de Pondichéry, Puducherry, India.